DICE-UNC/jargon/README.md

 display of file size to not round down for CollectionAndDataObjectListingEntry

+#### Overwriting a file with IRODSFileOutputStream deletes file metadata #52

+IRODSOutputStream now has extended support for open flags, including truncation/overwrite handling.
+In the immediate case this prevents deletion of AVUs on overwrite of a file via OutputStream.
+Extended operations are available

+READ, WRITE, READ_WRITE, READ_TRUNCATE, WRITE_TRUNCATE, READ_WRITE_CREATE_IF_NOT_EXISTS, WRITE_FAIL_IF_EXISTS, READ_WRITE_FAIL_IF_EXISTS

 ## Features

 #### Setting inheritance on collection as admin #55